DannyWhyte/LoopBack-layered-architecture-example/README.md

 # LoopBack-layered-architecture-example
-ample app representing implementation of layered architecture in loopback framework
+sample app representing implementation of layered architecture in loopback framework

+#Running The App
+1. clone the app and cd into the directory
+2. run command -> 'npm i'
+3. run command -> 'node .'